cadeuh/senscritique-to-letterboxd/README.md

 Extract your movie ratings from **Senscritique** and convert them to **Letterboxd-compatible CSV format** for easy manual import.

+Note: I've developed it using Claude, it worked fine for me, but might be subject to errors as I didn't test it for other accounts.

 ## ✨ Features

 - 🎯 **Complete extraction** - Extracts all your rated movies from Senscritique